MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

 ### Zoom

-Sets the report zoom value as an integer percentage or a string constant.
+Set the report zoom value as an integer percentage or a string constant.
 Standard string values include **Page Width** and **Whole Page**.
 Versions of Internet Explorer earlier than Internet Explorer 5.0 and all non-[!INCLUDE[msCoName](../includes/msconame-md.md)] browsers ignore this parameter.
 The default value is **100**.

 For example, in native mode: